Course Reductions & Replacements

 Members of the Faculty may apply for a one-course or course-equivalent reduction in their regular teaching obligation during the two-semester period of an academic year.
 Pedagogical development may include course development, unusual teaching arrangements and strategies, or other projects related either to the planning or implementation of improvements in teaching.
 In addition, applications may be made for course reductions for specific research projects or grants.
 Selection is made by the Division Chairs and the Dean of the Faculty.
 Even when the faculty member receives support from internal or external funding, an application must be made through the Dean of the Faculty, at: Leaves and Course Reduction Form.
 The deadline for requests is November 1 of the year preceding that in which the reduction will occur.
 The Bates faculty member must obtain approval from the faculty member’s department and/or program chair prior to applying for the course release and replacement.
 Department or Program chairs must, in collaboration with the chairs from any departments or programs dependent on the applicant’s course offerings, submit a plan of leaves, a statement regarding the impact of the leave on the department’s or program’s course offerings, and, as relevant, the need for a replacement and a proposal for securing the replacement as described immediately below.
 The annual maximum number of these projects is fifteen percent of the full-time teaching Faculty.

 The Academic Affairs Council will consider applications for a course release associated with a major scholarly or curricular project that involves the replacement of the applicant’s course by a temporary instructor who is hired using funds provided exclusively by the Bates faculty member (i.e., not provided by the college).
 An example is an extramural grant awarded to the faculty member that contains a budget for the salary and benefits of a temporary instructor who teaches one course, on one occasion, over the lifetime of the grant.
+(CLARIFICATION: This would include a Federal grant on which a portion of the full-time faculty member’s academic-year salary has been charged to grant funds, consistent with 2 CFR 200.430.
+In such cases, the amount of academic-year salary charged to Federal funds must be greater than or equal to the costs associated with the proposed replacement plan.)
 Several conditions apply.
 The temporary instructor hired to replace the course must show evidence prior to hiring that they can teach undergraduates at the standards expected of a Bates education (consistent with Bates Guidelines for Non-tenure Track Searches) and the recruitment and selection of the candidates requires the direct and active participation of the department and/or program chair and the Dean of the Faculty.
 The applicant must teach full time in the College for no fewer than three consecutive academic years between awards by the Academic Affairs Council of the special course release and replacement option.

 To apply for a replacement, please complete the Request for Replacements Form.